Walter Salles: Career

-In 2008, Salles wrote and directed the film Linha de Passe also with Daniela Thomas.
+In 2008, Salles wrote and directed the film Linha de Passe, also with Thomas.
 It is a story about four brothers from a poor family who need to fight to follow their dreams.
-He was nominated for the Golden Palm and Sandra Corveloni won the best actress award for her role in this film in Cannes Film Festival in 2008.
+He was nominated for the Palme d'Or and Sandra Corveloni won the Best Actress award for her role in this film at 2008 Cannes Film Festival.
+In 2012, Salles released José Rivera's screenplay adaptation of Jack Kerouac's On the Road, with Francis Ford Coppola producing.
+The film was nominated for the Palme d'Or at the 2012 Cannes Film Festival.